ProxSTORM -- A Stochastic Trust-Region Algorithm for Nonsmooth Optimization: Introduction

-where $r$ is a (user-specified) parameter on which our analysis does not depend.
-A stationary point $x^*$ of $\sobj+\nobj$ indeed satisfies $h(x^*) = 0$ with $h$ reducing to $\nabla \sobj$ when $\nobj\equiv 0$.
-The contribution of our work is to accommodate $\nobj\not\equiv 0$ while also recovering theory no worse than the theory for STORM when $\nobj\equiv 0$.
-We accomplish this in part through the condition that $\sobj+\nobj$ does not increase too much stated above and through the nonexpansivity of the proximal mapping, namely \cite[Proposition 12.27]{bauschke.2017}:
+is less than a user-supplied tolerance.
+Here, $r$ is a constant, user-specified parameter, that does not affect the convergence analysis.
+A stationary point $x^*$ of $\sobj+\nobj$ satisfies $h(x^*) = 0$ with $h$ reducing to $\nabla \sobj$ when $\nobj\equiv 0$.
+Our contribution is a nonsmooth, stochastic algorithm that accommodates $\nobj$ while recovering theory no worse than the theory for STORM when $\nobj\equiv 0$.
+In adjusting the analysis from STORM, we primarily utilize both the assumption that $\sobj+\nobj$ does not increase too much when estimates of $sobj$ are inaccurate, and the nonexpansivity of the proximal mapping from \cite[Proposition 12.27]{bauschke.2017}:

-In motivating ProxSTORM, we noted that $\sobj+\nobj$ can be a stochastically approximated objective function with deterministic convex constraints for the optimization variable $x$.
+ProxSTORM focuses in particular on \eqref{eq:p} with stochastically approximated $\sobj$ and deterministic $\nobj$.
+For example, $\sobj$ can be a mean over some uncertain variable, whereas $\nobj$ can be an $L^1$-norm or the indicator onto convex constraints.
 Several recent papers propose optimization algorithms for stochastic objective function inexactness and deterministic constraints.
 These methods, however, do not involve nonsmooth functions and are based on constrained optimization techniques, such as sequential quadratic programming \cite{BeraCurtRobiZhou21,CurtJianWang24b} and interior point methods \cite{CurtKungRobiWang23,CurtJianWang24b}.
 Our ProxSTORM algorithm only addresses convex constraints but our approach and the assumptions of our analysis are significantly simpler and easier to enforce than those for general stochastic constrained optimization.
-The STORM algorithm we generalize is not the only stochastic trust-region method.
-Other methods include those introduced in \cite{cao2024first,Grattonetal2017}.
+Aside from STORM \cite{storm}, other stochastic trust-region methods include \cite{cao2024first,Grattonetal2017}.
 We find, however, that the framework of STORM is the most suitable for our purposes since it is the most general and also yields expected complexity bounds.

+In addition to the novel ProxSTORM algorithm and its analysis this paper also contributes to the understanding of the original STORM algorithm.
+Via an improved analysis (which applies both to ProxSTORM and STORM) we make it evident that function estimates are utilized only via their differences - that is what we need to estimate if a function {\em change} rather than the function itself.
+This leads to an important revelation that STORM (and ProxSTORM) have sample complexity which is comparable with any other algorithm when applied to problems in many setting including machine learning and empirical risk minimization.